SparkyOfficial/pytradepath/GITHUB_ACTIONS.md

 # GitHub Actions for PyPI Publishing

-This repository is configured to automatically publish releases to PyPI using GitHub Actions.
+This repository is configured to automatically publish releases to PyPI using GitHub Actions with OIDC (OpenID Connect) authentication.

 ## How it works

 1. When you create a new release on GitHub, the workflow in `.github/workflows/publish.yml` is triggered
 2. The workflow builds the package using the standard Python build tools
-3. The package is then uploaded to PyPI using twine
+3. The package is then uploaded to PyPI using OIDC authentication (no API tokens needed)

-## Setting up PyPI token
+## OIDC Authentication

-To enable automatic publishing, you need to set up a PyPI API token:
+This repository uses OpenID Connect (OIDC) for secure, passwordless publishing to PyPI.
+This is more secure than using API tokens because:

-1. Go to https://pypi.org/manage/account/ and create an API token
+- No long-lived API tokens to manage or rotate
-2. In your GitHub repository settings, go to "Secrets and variables" → "Actions"
+- Trust is established through configuration, not secrets
-3. Create a new repository secret named `PYPI_API_TOKEN` with your PyPI token as the value
+- Automatic authentication without manual token management

 ## Manual triggering